 Whatever you do, if you have financial problems, do not bury your head in the sand.
 Face up to any problems as soon as possible to stop them from growing into financial monsters.
 If you have money worries, you can book an appointment with the Funding Team or access an advice agency such as the Citizens Advice Bureau.

 What happens if I have not yet received confirmation about my loan from Student Finance?

 If you have applied to Student Finance for a loan, but you have not received your confirmation by the time of your enrolment, you just need to bring the latest correspondence you have received.
 If you have not yet applied, or you need help with the application process, please contact the Funding Team on email@example.com or call 01904 770443.

 We’re committed to providing a bursary scheme which all eligible higher education students starting their course in September 2022 can apply to.
 If you are successful, you will receive a payment of £600 if you are studying full-time and £300 if you are studying part-time.
 This payment is made in 2 instalments.

 The purpose of the Higher Education Bursary is to:

-- Help students overcome financial barriers in order to access higher education
+• Help students overcome financial barriers to access higher education

 • Promote a positive attitude to learning

-Students who receive the Higher Education Bursary may use it to help pay for travel costs or buy essential equipment for their course.
+Students who receive the bursary may use it to help pay for travel costs or buy essential equipment for their course.
 If your household income is below £25,000 per year, you should be eligible for bursary funding.